 And, for the first time, you can earn an even higher rate if you live in Denver.
 Taking advantage of a new law that allows Colorado cities to set their own minimums, the Mile High City in 2020 is requiring employers to pay at least $12.85 an hour.

-Local officials said they needed the power to set their own pay floors, because many businesses in Colorado's urban areas have discovered it's tough to find people willing to work for low wages.
+Local officials said they needed the power to set their own pay floors, because many businesses in Colorado's urban areas have discovered it's tough to find employees willing to work for low wages.

 Denver's minimum wage is set to hit $15.87 in two years.